lvapeab/interactive-keras-captioning/README.md

 ### Acknowledgement

-Much of this library has been developed together with [Marc Bolaños](https://github.com/MarcBS) ([web page](http://www.ub.edu/cvub/marcbolanos/)) for other sequence-to-sequence problems.
+This library is strongly based on [NMT-Keras](https://github.com/lvapeab/nmt-keras).
+Much of the library has been developed together with [Marc Bolaños](https://github.com/MarcBS) ([web page](http://www.ub.edu/cvub/marcbolanos/)) for other sequence-to-sequence problems.

 To see other projects following the same philosophy and style of Interactive Keras Captioning, take a look to: